 As a part of the annual window display commission, Hermès has invited Zora Mann to adorn the six windows of their store at Landmark Prince’s, 10 Chater Road, Central, Hong Kong with her interpretation of this year’s theme of the Human Odyssey.
 Within their framework, Mann has created impressions of various travels that expand and contract through a hypertext of visual language.
 This kaleidoscopic approach mixes her epic visual language into a lookingglass of time, trends and eras.
 Within her work, we find futuristic creations inspired by architecture; the fragments of biological models; symbols resembling spiritual elements; and compressed landscapes of post-internet microgenres.
 These various elements become fractals of abstract, universal memories or possible futures cultivating countless untold stories.
 But these travels are not linear and have no distinct sequence of progression.
 Mann instead sees the Human Odyssey as a journey that is complex and uncertain; with no start or end.
 “We return home from our travels, but what is home in our journey through time and space?”
 A recurring motif are the portholes of the airplane windows, but they all look into different time zones.
 They create a collage of different times of day, spiralling and expanding past the limitation of the enclosed storefronts.

 Colourblocked with a crayon-like saturation, each window radiates psychedelic curiosity with imagery of travel and movement.
-The flat surfaces upon which roads, city maps and patterns are made form artificial vantage points that distort our perspective of what is near and far.
-These broad and geometric shapes are drawn to broaden their dimensional limitations, creating an illusion of infinity much like the perpetual spiral of a kaleidoscope.
+The flat surfaces upon which roads, city maps and patterns are made from artificial vantage points that distort our perspective of what is near and far.
+These geometric shapes are drawn to broaden their dimensional limitations, creating an illusion of infinity much like the perpetual spiral of a kaleidoscope.
 It is a type of progress that continues to evade us and goes on and on.